kipz/taps-opk/tap20.md

 * Can we use GQ signatures safely for the public key log?
 I think so.
 If not, full OpenPubkey signing would change the flow slightly, but should be fixable by adding both OIDC public keys to the CIC

 ## Implementation options considered
-1. Use a delegated target role to keep public keys manage OIDC public keys
+1. Use a delegated target role to manage the OIDC public keys log
    * **Rejected**: using target files for TUF metadata signature verification breaks a core TUF constraint that signatures should be verified before taget files are retrieved and processed
 2. Use offline keys to manage OIDC public keys, and use OpenPubkey just for target roles (similar to per TAP-18)
    * **Rejected**: this doesn't reduce the complexity of setting up and managing TUF sufficiently to make this TAP of sufficient value to pursue as is, but might make another good TAP?